hdShang/arxiv-daily/docs/cs-CL/2025-05-05/papers/250502366v2-jtcse-joint-tensor-modulus-constraints-and-cross-attention-for-unsup.md

 ---
 layout: default
-title: JTCSE: Joint Tensor-Modulus Constraints and Cross-Attention for Unsupervised Contrastive Learning of Sentence Embeddings
+title: "JTCSE: Joint Tensor-Modulus Constraints and Cross-Attention for Unsupervised Contrastive Learning of Sentence Embeddings"
 ---

 # JTCSE: Joint Tensor-Modulus Constraints and Cross-Attention for Unsupervised Contrastive Learning of Sentence Embeddings